ConnectedLib/connectedlib10/modules/partnerships/section-1-0.md

 <div class="resources">
 <span class="box-title">ADDITIONAL RESOURCES</span>
 <ul>
-  <li>YALSA’s <a href="http://www.ala.org/yalsa/partnering-toolkit">Partnering to Increase Your Impact</a> toolkit (2017) is full of tips and resources to help you form partnerships and obtain funding, including sample partnership letters.<li>
+  <li>YALSA’s <a href="http://www.ala.org/yalsa/partnering-toolkit">Partnering to Increase Your Impact</a> toolkit (2017) is full of tips and resources to help you form partnerships and obtain funding, including sample partnership letters.</li>

 <li>Although it was developed for the Department of Justice, the <a href="http://www.cops.usdoj.gov/html/cd_rom/sro/FinalCDPubs/CollaborationToolkit.pdf">Collaboration Toolkit: How to Build, Fix, and Sustain Productive Partnerships</a> (2001) contains information about building and maintaining relationships that works for any type of organization.</li>

-<li>The University of Kansas’ <a href="http://ctb.ku.edu/en/creating-and-maintaining-partnerships">Community Tool Box</a> contains a toolkit for Creating and Maintaining Partnerships. <li>
+<li>The University of Kansas’ <a href="http://ctb.ku.edu/en/creating-and-maintaining-partnerships">Community Tool Box</a> contains a toolkit for Creating and Maintaining Partnerships. </li>

-<li>The NISE Network’s <a href="http://nisenet.org/museum-community-partnerships">Museum & Community Partnerships</a> toolkit was developed for museums, but the tips on collaborations and partnerships between community organizations are useful for libraries as well.<li>
+<li>The NISE Network’s <a href="http://nisenet.org/museum-community-partnerships">Museum & Community Partnerships</a> toolkit was developed for museums, but the tips on collaborations and partnerships between community organizations are useful for libraries as well.</li>
   </ul>
 </div>